markbarlow/180bpm/_drafts/2017-tbc-doubling-up-marathons.md

 So what to do about it?
 Can you hedge it?

-Many articles, you can find an opinion to suit your own needs.
+Many articles, conflicting advice, you can find an opinion to suit your own needs.

 Read it so you don't have to on  successive marathons which is also body or mind related; add in my own tips about refunds, postage of the packs, injury attitude, when sell out and when have to travel.
 Important if youre minimising impact on family or others